Skip to main content

 We’re committed to our values of Integrity and Excellence at every level of our business and throughout our supply chain.
 Our grievance mechanisms help ensure we are living up to our own expectations by inviting input from any stakeholders to identify potential issues or violations, increase transparency and promote continuous improvement.

-• We also support commodity-specific grievance mechanisms and remediation strategies such as our Palm Oil Grievance Policy and Child Labor Monitoring and Remediation Systems in Cocoa, as well as grievance mechanisms made available through certification bodies or standards setting organizations.
+• Hershey’s Concern Line (available in more than 47 languages) is a third-party monitored, independent service that is available to all individuals throughout our value chain.
+Concerns can be shared confidentially and anonymously via phone or web at HersheysConcern.com.
+We also support commodity-specific grievance mechanisms and remediation strategies such as our Palm Oil Grievance Policy and Child Labor Monitoring and Remediation Systems in Cocoa, and grievance mechanisms made available through certification bodies or standards setting organizations.

 Assessing Effectiveness and Continuous Improvement

 Respecting human rights is a continuous effort, and we are committed to continuously reassessing and revising our approach considering new best practices, changes in the external environment and landscape, and the evolution of our business model and footprint.
-We will also continue to publish our responsible sourcing efforts on our corporate website, as well as in our annual sustainability reports.
+We will also continue to publish our responsible sourcing efforts on our corporate website, as well as in our annual ESG reports.